miltonsim/formsg-python-sdk-v2/README.md

 Make a PR if you are interested to contribute.

 ## Acknowledgement
-After I developed this SDK, I chanced upon a [repository](https://github.com/fivehealth/formsg-python-sdk) written by skylander86 to solve the exact same problem in Oct 2021.
+After I developed this SDK in Oct 2021, I chanced upon a [repository](https://github.com/fivehealth/formsg-python-sdk) written by skylander86 to solve the exact same problem in Nov 2021.
 However, it did not support attachment decryption then which mine did.
 I eventually open-sourced mine in Jan 2022 when I had time.

 I did learn from the way he structured his codes as it is my first time open-sourcing a project.
 Evidently, the logic is completely different.